sebinxavi/kubernetes-nginx-phpfpm-app/README.md

 ### Nginx
 Nginx is a web server and reverse proxy that’s widely used for high traffic applications.
 When run in combination with PHP-FPM, Nginx is configured to send requests for .php routes to PHP-FPM to serve the page.

+We should upload the application files first, to all worker nodes to the directory /var/website as /var/website is volume path to containers.

 #### nginx-deployment.yml

 ~~~